 Desert Winds in 23EDO

-Listen to Desert Winds
+Desert Winds

-This is an improvisation I recorded in a single take playing an Omnisphere’s sound.
+Omnisphere’s sound.
 I did not edit a single note but copied parts of it assigning them to a flute and a synth bass sound to enhance top and bottom lines then I edited the overall volume of this piece and the relative loudness of components of a couple of patches (you can see on the picture below, 1A and 3B levels being automated).

-This piece is the outcome of a research about 23EDO by Igliashon Jones (Igs).
+This piece is the outcome of a research about

 In the research he presents four 23EDO heptatonic (7 notes) MOS modes, so I started wondering if I could elaborate on those scales and come up with dodecatonic (12 notes) variations of those modes (simply because I wanted to try out 23EDO on my Halberstadt keyboard).